RelationalAI SDK for Python

 You can create a new engine as follows:

-rsp = api.create_engine(ctx, engine_name, size)
+rsp = api.create_engine(ctx, engine)

 print(json.dumps(rsp, indent=2))

-Valid sizes are given by the api.EngineSize
+Valid sizes are given as strings and can be one of the following:

 XS